Psilotum is commonly known as Whisk-fern.

 - Stem has a relatively simple vascular cylinder.

-- The sporangia are born in groups (trilocular) and form synangioa.
+- The sporangia are born in groups (trilocular) and form synangia.

-- The development of gametophyte is exosporic and form monoeceous subterranean gametophyte.
+- The development of gametophytes is exosporic and forms monoecious subterranean gametophyte.

 Exoscopic: Having the apex of the embryo pointed toward the neck of the archegonium.